-Now there was a long drive across Central Otago.
-A beautiful area and exactly what you expect to see in New Zealand.
+Now there was a long drive across the plains of Central Otago.
+A dry mountain region, exactly what you expect New Zealand to be like.
 The drive from Queenstown to Mount Cook was 300 km in all.

 8. Short Walks in Mount Cook National Park

 Photographing a New Zealand wonder: Aoraki Mount Cook